Session 5

 See HTML Theming for more.

-brand.yml Foundationbrand.yml is a single YAML file that codifies your organisation’s brand guidelines into a format that can be used by Quarto (but not limited to) to create branded outputs across multiple formats.
+brand.yml Foundationbrand.yml is a single YAML file that codifies your organisation’s brand guidelines into a machine-readable format.
+It is used by Quarto, Shiny, and the brand.yml R and Python packages to create branded outputs across multiple formats and tools.

 Key benefits: